aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

-Sets an array formula(legacy array formula entered via CTRL+SHIFT+ENTER in ms excel) to a range of cells.
+Sets an array formula(legacy array formula entered via CTRL+SHIFT+ENTER in MS Excel) to a range of cells.

 **Parameters:**
 | Parameter | Type | Description |